barbinbrad/openpilot-101/intro.md

 ![pub_sub](https://raw.githubusercontent.com/barbinbrad/openpilot-101/master/pub_sub.png)

-In the cereal pub-sub model, any process can subscribe to any topic, but each topic can only have one publisher.
+In the cereal pub-sub framework, any process can subscribe to any topic, but each topic can only have one publisher.
 Messages are stored and exchanged in [Cap'n Proto](https://capnproto.org/) format, an extremely fast and lightweight way to send objects (like JSON) as binary (like ProtoBufs).
 The structure of every message is contained in the [log.capnp](https://github.com/commaai/cereal/blob/master/log.capnp) file in the cereal sub-module.

 ## Cereal